Yankees vs. Rockies Player Props Betting Odds

 Rizzo Stats

-- Rizzo brings a two-game streak with at least one hit into this contest.
-During his last five outings he is hitting .158 with a double and an RBI.
+- Rizzo has picked up a hit in three straight games.
+In his last five games he is batting .211 with a double and an RBI.

 Rizzo Recent Games